akka/akka/akka-docs/rst/java/stream/stream-composition.rst

 As the last example, we wire together ``nestedSource`` and ``nestedSink`` and we use a custom combiner function to create a yet another materialized type of the resulting :class:`RunnableGraph`.
-This combiner function just ignores the :class:`Future<Sink>` part, and wraps the other two values in a custom case class :class:`MyClass` (indicated by color *purple* on the diagram):
+This combiner function just ignores the :class:`CompletionStage<Sink>` part, and wraps the other two values in a custom case class :class:`MyClass` (indicated by color *purple* on the diagram):

 .. includecode:: ../code/docs/stream/CompositionDocTest.java#mat-combine-4a